GHeinzelmann/BAT.py/README.md

 *A tutorial and a detailed user guide are available, as well as necessary parameter and input files for several hosts.*

-# BAT.py v2.3
+# BAT.py v2.4

-The Binding Affinity Tool (BAT.py) is a python tool for fully automated absolute binding free energy (ABFE) calculations using all-atom Molecular Dynamics (MD).
+The Binding Affinity Tool (BAT.py) is a python tool for fully automated absolute binding free energy (ABFE) and relative binding free energy (RBFE) calculations using all-atom Molecular Dynamics (MD).
 Its workflow encompasses the creation of the bound complex, generation of parameters using Antechamber, preparation of the simulation files, and post-processing to retrieve the binding free energy [1,2].
 BAT can set up simulations for the _pmemd.cuda_ software from AMBER, or the OpenMM program combined with OpenMMtools, both capable of performing simulations at a reduced computational cost using graphics processing units (GPUs).

 BAT.py can perform ABFE calculations by two alchemical routes in the presence of restraints, either with the double decoupling (DD) procedure or with the simultaneous decoupling and recoupling (SDR) method, the latter suitable for ligands with net charge.
 For binding free energy calculations using the attach-pull-release (APR) method, download the 1.0 version of the code at the BATv1.0 branch, or the BAT 1.0 release.

+The RBFE calculations for BAT.py were just released and are still in their beta version, but they are already fully operational.
+To know more about the theory and how to perform them, please read the RBFE section at the end of the ABFE tutorial, and also the Relative User Guide available inside the ./doc/ folder.

 In addition to AMBER _pmemd.cuda_ or OpenMM, BAT.py also requires a few additional programs to work properly, which are listed in the next section.

 ![](doc/figure.png)